 $2,239.99 $2,195.19 at Dell.com (save $44.80)

-It might only be $50, but it's a discount on a shipping Ampere machine.
+It might only be $50 off, but it's a discount on a shipping Ampere machine, one of the only reasonably priced and assured ways to get an RTX 3000 series card right now.
 And if you mess around with the configurator you can squeeze the price down a touch.

 We've checked out the delivery times for a couple of different locations in the US and we're seeing Dell being able to drop an RTX 3080-powered gaming PC to our doors within two weeks.
 In some places on the West Coast you can get it delivered on December 3.
 That's next week.

-You could have an RTX 3080 next week, people.
+You could have an RTX 3080-powered Alienware Aurora machine next week, assuming your budget can handle the weight.

 But Alienware isn't the only system builder offering RTX 3080 or RTX 3070-based gaming PCs, as iBuyPower has also got a bunch of Ampere rigs, at lower prices, that it promises will also be in your hands ahead of Christmas.